-After checking into my hotel for a much needed rest and quick face beat, I was ready to get cracking on with my very ambitious itinerary.
-It was around 3pm so I had time to squeeze in at least two attractions however I had to purchase my 3 day Prague Card first and stop at H&M because I didn’t bring a lot of underwear like I usually do.
-After doing both of these errand, the first stop of this Prague holiday was the Naprstek Musuem.
-The Naprstek Musuem showcased a variety of Asian, African and Native American art that was founded by the Czech philanthropist and politician Vojtěch Náprstek.
-Although, I didn’t necessarily see collections focused on African Art, I was intrigued by the South American exhibition on show and particularly by the uncanny facts of how peoples of South America incorporated both tobacco and cocaine (yes you read that correctly) into their everyday lives and practices.
-Now by the time I had finished touring Naprstek to my satisfaction it was roughly 4pm now I wasn’t able to activate my Prague Card until the following day so I was looking for a free attraction in the Old Town area.
+After checking into my hotel for a much-needed rest and quick face beat, I was ready to get cracking on with my very ambitious itinerary.
+It was around 3 pm so I had time to squeeze in at least two attractions however I had to purchase my 3 day Prague Card first and stop at H&M because I didn’t bring a lot of underwear like I usually do.
+After doing both of these errands, the first stop of this Prague holiday was the Naprstek Museum.
+The Naprstek Museum showcased a variety of Asian, African and Native American art that was founded by the Czech philanthropist and politician Vojtěch Náprstek.
+Although I didn’t necessarily see collections focused on African Art, I was intrigued by the South American exhibition on display and particularly by the uncanny facts of how peoples of South America incorporated both tobacco and cocaine (yes you read that correctly) into their everyday lives and practices.
+Now by the time I had finished touring Naprstek to my satisfaction it was roughly 4 pm now I wasn’t able to activate my Prague Card until the following day so I was looking for a free attraction in the Old Town area.
 As I got to the Old Town area I was shook by the gothic architecture and the famous Prague Astronomical Clock in the Old Town Tower (managed to catch the moving of the apostles to show that it was a new hour).
 I then stumbled upon the Illusion Art Museum opposite the astronomical clock and I was very intrigued to see what was inside.
-There were 3 floors of awesome art on display and I want to add that the staff on each floor were super friendly this went a long way especially as a solo traveller.
+There were 3 floors of awesome art on display and I want to add that the staff on each floor were super friendly this went a long way, especially as a solo traveller.
 I particularly enjoyed the 2nd floor as it solely based on the history of the Czech Republic and the dissolution of Czechoslovakia and the violence the country has endured over the 20th century.
 The art on this floor was painted by local Street artists from Prague.
-I must add that the 3rd floor displayed a special blue and red exhibition where you had to use special red glasses to see all of details of the art on show which i thought was really cool!
+I must add that the 3rd floor displayed a special blue and red exhibition where you had to use special red glasses to see all of the details of the art on show which I thought was really cool!

 Stay tuned for Part 2!
 Until next time